-NATO has militarized the nations of maintains hundreds of nuclear weapons in non-nuclear European nations in blatant violation of the Nuclear Nonproliferation Treaty, construction on its borders.
+NATO has militarized the nations of Europe against the will of their people, now cally determined nor humanitarian in purpose. maintains hundreds of nuclear weapons in non-nuclear European nations in blatant violation of the Nuclear Nonproliferation Treaty, and is threatening Russia with missile base it.
+Saudi Arabia is not a target.
+Bahrain is not construction on its borders.

 Veterans for Peace works for the abolition United Nations or NATO.
-While no written of war, and while that process will take many law supports that claim, it is a claim that has served its intended purpose.
+While no written served its intended purpose.
 NATO also serves as a false legal shield, protecting the U.S. military from Congressional oversight.